 Practice and improve your frog kick

 For the beginning of our training, we focused on a skill that is useful not only in wreck diving but anywhere you dive near a silty bottom: the frog kick.
 It can be in a cavern or a fine white sand lagoon.
 This fin kicking technique allows you to swim around without messing up the visibility in silty environments.

 I had the opportunity to practice it for the first time while diving the Cenotes in Mexico and then at Silfra in Iceland.
 I knew how to use it.
 It’s a movement close to the one you use when you swim breaststroke.
 I was also aware it was far from being perfect.
-So having an instructor dedicated to my friend and I to help us learning the correct position and movement was the best way to reach proficiency.
+So having an instructor dedicated to my friend and me to help us learn the correct position and movement was the best way to reach proficiency.
 As Malta’s wreck diving always include more or less long approaches from the shore, we took the opportunity to film ourselves underwater to spot what exactly needed to be improved.
 Everything is about the movement of your knees and your ankles!

 Once on the shipwreck, a small tugboat full of scorpion fish and nudibranchs, we were asked to find visually the potential risks that can occur while wreck diving.
 At the debrief, we listed potential hazards such as sharp metallic parts or entanglement in remaining ropes or cables.

-On the way back to the shore, we practiced a different fin kicking technique called the “helicopter”.
+On the way back to the shore, we practised a different fin kicking technique called the “helicopter”.
 It’s a side frog kick with only one leg to help you pivot efficiently.
 We both struggled and we will need to practice again and again in the future.
 The hard part is not to move the other leg that is supposed to stay still.

 Day 1 – Dive 2 at St Michael Tug boat, Marsaskala: